aeon-toolkit/aeon/docs/getting_started.md

 ### Anomaly Detection

 Anomaly detection (AD) is the process of identifying observations that are significantly different from the rest of the data.
+More details to follow soon, once we have written the notebook.

 ### Forecasting